min2ha/ukwa-site/content/target/39277/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Rushmoor Remembers: Aldershot and Farnborough in World War One

 Project to present the story of Aldershot and Farnborough’s massive contributions to the First World War and the impact of the war on the local communities.